jwplayer/jwplayer-sdks/providers/javascript-providers.md

 # Writing an HTML5 Provider

 ### Overview
 A provider is a strategy for implementing media playback.
-A provider abstracts away the implementatino details for a given type of media, allowing the player to treat each one the same.
+A provider abstracts away the implementation details for a given type of media, allowing the player to treat each one the same.

 1. Add jwplayer to your page